-We hope that you will enjoy browsing through the Army Children Archive online.
+We hope that you will enjoy browsing through The Army Children Archive online.
 You'll find the latest additions to the archive on the TACA LATEST page, and if you scroll to the bottom of many other pages, you'll find links there to more images and memories.
 And if you feel moved to contribute some information, memories or images of your own, please do!

 IN THE NEWS: JOANNA LUMLEY